 The list of head coaching candidates in the NFL for the 2022 hiring cycle looks eerily similar to the 2021 list.
 Seven NFL teams hired new head coaches after last season.
-Interestingly enough, of the 22 candidates A.J.
-Schulte wrote about heading into 2021, only four eventually found jobs at the NFL level.
+Interestingly enough, of the 22 candidates PFN wrote about heading into 2021, only four eventually found jobs at the NFL level.
 Urban Meyer, David Culley, and Dan “Kneecaps” Campbell were all surprises.

 NFL head coach candidates to consider in 2022 | NFL ranks

 There are several names on the list of candidates to consider in the following hiring cycle.
 Be sure to follow our NFL head coach tracker for the latest news and rumors in the 2022 cycle.

 The Eric Bieniemy hiring circus feels like Grey’s Anatomy.
 It was exciting when it started.
 Now, it doesn’t benefit anyone.
 His head coach in Kansas City, Andy Reid, has a coaching tree with many long branches.
 Bieniemy deserves a shot to be the next branch.

 There’s been much ado about Bieniemy’s role within the Chiefs’ offense, but that doesn’t matter much when it comes to being a head coach.
 Most of the great NFL coaches have a specialty, that is true.
 Still, few are out actually calling plays.
 Reid’s always been the architect of his offense.